General Lee (car): The General Lee from The Dukes of Hazzard feature film

 At the beginning of the movie, the General was a faded orange with a hand-painted "01" on the doors, black steel wheels, standard front bumper, functioning doors, and no Confederate Flag.
 Midway through the film, Cooter repairs the General after it is vandalized by Boss Hogg's hirelings.
 He repaints it a bright Hemi orange and adds the well-known trademarks (American Racing "Vector" 10-spoke "turbine" wheels, octagonal "01", black grille guard, Confederate flag on the roof, "Dixie" horn, and "General Lee" above the door window openings).

-The movie General not only flies and makes controlled landings, but also drifts with the aid of professional drifter Rhys Millen.
+The movie General not only flies and makes controlled landings, but also drifts with the aid of professional drifter Tanner Foust.
 During jump scenes, some stunt cars were propelled under their own power by stunt drivers; others had their engines and transmissions removed.
 The engineless Chargers were then launched without drivers by a diesel-driven catapult similar in principle to those used on aircraft carriers.
 Approximately 24 1968 to 1970 Chargers were used in the film.

-Unlike the television show era Lees, the movie cars used aftermarket graphic kits.
+Unlike the television-show-era Lees, the movie cars used aftermarket graphic kits.
 The movie gave them new credibility and is no longer considered to be an inaccurate choice.
-Otherwise, except for the white letters on the Goodrich "Radial T/A" tires, the exterior of the movie's "close-up" General Lees varied little from the television show cars.
+Otherwise, except for the white letters on the Goodrich "Radial T/A" tires, the exterior of the movie's close-up General Lees varied little from the television show cars.
 The paint was "Big Bad Orange" (an American Motors Corporation color) rather than Corvette "Flame Red"; the interior headliner was black instead of tan, an actual roll cage was used; a three-spoke Grant wood-trimmed steering wheel replaced the standard wheel, an AM/FM stereo radio with Compact Disc player was installed in the dashboard; and the interiors were a custom color vinyl fabric made to look like the dye/paint used in the later eras of the TV show.
 One still can differentiate the 1968 Chargers by looking at the dash pad, but now 1970 Chargers were thrown in the mix.
 The cars somewhat resembled a late 1990s to early 2000s (decade) General Lee clone, but the overall flavor of the General Lee is still obvious.
 On all of the cars, the back-up lights and side marker lenses were removed, the openings filled in.